Namraj14/declarative-apex/README.md

-# declarative-apex
+# Declarative-apex

-# README: Declarative Apex in Lightning Web Components (LWC)
+# Declarative Apex in Lightning Web Components (LWC)

 ## 🔥 What is Declarative Apex?